spikegrobstein/capistrano-mailgun/README.md

 easily from inside your Capistrano recipes.

 `Capistrano::Mailgun` provides a simple interface for notifying of deploys, exposing your Capistrano variables to your ERB template built on top of a more robust public interface to the Mailgun API.
+It's built on top of [Capnotify](https://github.com/spikegrobstein/capnotify), so it's extensible via Capnotify plugins and accepts Capnotify configuration options.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'capistrano-mailgun'
+    gem 'capistrano-mailgun', '~> 2.0'

 And then execute: